The goal of this module is to support the integration of reinforcement

 environment won’t step.

-In a typical use case this framework has to be integrated into an existing ns-3 scenario.
-In ns-3, the concept of helpers is commonly used to simplify the configuration and setup tasks the user has to perform.
+In a typical use case this framework has to be integrated into an existing

-was introduced, which is used to create
+In ns-3.42 an ApplicationHelper was introduced, which is used to create

 casts, which would lead to very cluttered code, an RlApplicationHelper

-instead of ApplicationContainer
+instead of ApplicationContainers.

 The main configuration task of this framework is the setup of all

-s, e.g. the connection of
+communication connections between RlApplications, e.g. the connection of

-was created.
+purpose, the CommunicationHelper was created.
 The framework should allow

-all possible connections between pairs of RlApplication
+all possible connections between pairs of RlApplications without making

 any restricting assumptions.
 This is done by letting the user configure